Daniel J. Frey

 Baseball for the year 2019 draws to a close.

-Grandma isn't able to get out of the house anymore.
+Grandma is no longer able to get out of the house.

 A political party gives up being for all Americans.